sadeghrz/kubernetes-pod2pod-log/README.md

 # kubernetes-internal-http-logger

-#### A very lightweight sidecar image to log all pod's HTTP traffic for both incoming and outgoing requests
+#### Very lightweight sidecar image to log pod's HTTP traffic for both incoming and outgoing requests
 #### You can easily log all your kubernetes internal networking

 ### How it works?